symfony/symfony-docs/contributing/code_of_conduct/concrete_example_document.rst

-iCode of Conduct: Concrete Example Document
+Code of Conduct: Concrete Example Document
 ==========================================

 This is a living document that serves to give concrete examples of